elmdash/mdbook-fs-summary/README.md

 Currently the convention is this:

-> If there are 2 or 3 numbers or upper case letters followed by an underscore, they'll get stripped in the resulting URLs.
+> If the filename starts with 2 or 3 numbers or upper case letters followed by an underscore, they'll get stripped in the resulting URLs.

 ### Alternatives